ruaridhmollica/trail/README.md

 # Trail - An Innovative Way To Learn About Trees on the HWU Campus
 A Progressive Web App (PWA) that allows a user to get information about the trees on the Heriot-Watt using QR, Spatial and Speech Synth technologies.
-* Work In Progress Deployed at: https://www.thetrailapp.com/ This application is created by Ruaridh Mollica, the creative direction of this application idea is by Ruaridh Mollica.
+* Work In Progress Deployed at: https://www.thetrailapp.com/
+- This application is created by Ruaridh Mollica, the creative direction of this application idea is owned by Ruaridh Mollica.
+As per section 2 of Heriot-Watts Intelectual Property Policy which states:
+> Any Intellectual Property created by a Student during the course of his/her study shall remain the property of the Student except where the provisions of Clause Three herein apply.
+In particular first ownership of any copyright created rests with the Student in accordance with the Copyright, Designs and Patents Act 1988 except where the provisions of Clause Three herein apply.

 ## Stack